Melkeydev/go-blueprint/docs/docs/creating-project/makefile.md

 ***`itest`***

-Runs integration tests if a database Lite) is used.
+Runs integration tests if a database, with the exception of SQLite, is used.

 ***`clean`***